David Olère: The Holocaust

 On February 20, 1943, Olère was arrested by French police, under the Marechal Pétain, during a round up of Jews in Seine-et-Oise and placed in Drancy internment camp.
 On March 2, 1943, he was one of approximately 1,000 Jews deported from Drancy to Auschwitz.
 From this transport, Olère was one of 119 people selected for work; the rest were gassed shortly after arrival.
 He was registered as prisoner 106144 and assigned to the Sonderkommando at Birkenau, the unit of prisoners forced to empty gas chambers and burn the bodies, firstly working in Bunker 2 and later in Crematorium III.
 In addition to these duties, he was also forced to work as an illustrator, writing and decorating letters for the SS.

 Olère remained at Auschwitz until January 19, 1945, when he was taken on the evacuation death march, eventually reaching Mauthausen concentration camp, then the Melk and Ebensee subcamps, from which he made five unsuccessful escape attempts.
 Following his liberation on May 6, 1945, he learned that his entire family had been exterminated in Warsaw.
-He subsequently moved back to Paris.
+He subsequently moved back to Paris, where he died in 1985.